 Have you ever crocheted a project and it turned out looking or feeling completely different than the picture on the pattern?
 If this has happened to you, it could be that you didn’t choose a good yarn for that specific project.
-Today I want to share my best tips for choosing the right yarn for your crochet project.
+Today I want to share my best tips for how to choose the right yarn for a crochet project.

 When possible, use the same yarn as the designer.